linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Lecture Notes Full/Advanced Financial Analysis Full.md

 From 10K: ExampleCo rents equipment to customers.
 For the fiscal year 2013, ExampleCo completed a review of its rental equipment amortization methodology and updated the methodology in order to add greater precision to cost amortization.
 The previous method recognized accelerated amortization of costs at a rate faster than the decline in the equipment value due to the recognition of charges in addition to the normal rental curve amortization to account for potential damage.
 The Company's most recent analysis has shown that its amortization curves can reasonably capture the effect of potential damage and therefore eliminates the need for additional charges and provides a better correlation of costs to revenue.
 The modified approach to amortizing the cost of the equipment is based on updated rental curves, which incorporate damage estimates, and provides a more systematic method for recognizing the replacement costs.
 The Company anticipates this new method will better align the recognition of costs with related revenue.

 The effect of this change resulted in a reduction of product costs, as reported in operating expenses.
 The change resulted in a corresponding increase to the balance of our rental equipment inventory.
-For the fiscal year 2013, the change resulted in a benefit to net income of  \$15 million or\$ 0.10 in basic earnings per share.
+For the fiscal year 2013, the change resulted in a benefit to net income of \$15 million or \$0.10 in basic earnings per share.

 Basic EPS